Find Trade Colleges

 Top 10 Best Allied Health Professions Basic Certificate Schools

 Our analysis found Camden County College to be the best value school for allied health professions students who want to pursue a basic certificate in the Middle Atlantic Region .
-Located in the large suburb of Blackwood, Camden County College is a public school with a moderately-sized student population.
+Located in the large suburb of Blackwood, Camden County College is a public college with a moderately-sized student population.

 Out-of-state tuition fees for undergraduate students at Camden County College are $3,744 per year.